 - Poor public transport inhibits regional productivity and increases dependency on roads.
-The region's current public transport system is not reliable, efficient or easily accessible for many residents outside of town centres.26 - The impact of the COVID-19 pandemic has led to a sharp decrease in public transport patronage as people work from home, making future planning a challenging task.27 - With new residents increasingly attracted to the lifestyle the Central Coast offers, the population is expected to reach around 415,000 in 2036.28 Both improved road and public transport infrastructure will be required to support this growth.
+The region's current public transport system is not reliable, efficient or easily accessible for many residents outside of town centres.24 - With new residents increasingly attracted to the lifestyle the Central Coast offers, the population is expected to reach around 415,000 in 2036.25 Both improved road and public transport infrastructure will be required to support this growth.